Henry Solomon Lehr

-Lehr, was president of Ohio Northern University from 1871 to 1900.
+Lehr was president of Ohio Northern University from 1871 to 1900.
 Dr. Leroy Belt was selected as the new president in May 1901.
 From 1901 to 1903 Lehr agreed to continue on as secretary, treasurer, and general manager.
-Due to differences with Dr. Belt, Lehr severed his ties with the university at the end of the 1902–03 academic year.
+Due to differences with Belt, Lehr severed his ties with the university at the end of the 1902–03 academic year.
 He then moved to Winona Lake, Indiana.
 On April 27, 1905, President Belt resigned, and Dr. Albert Edwin Smith became Ohio Northern's third president.
 With the change of administrations, Lehr returned to Ada in September 1905.
 Lehr's memoirs appeared in serial form in the University Herald of Ada; the memoirs occupied Lehr from 1904 to early 1909.

-Henry Solomon Lehr died Jan, 28, 1923 in Ada, Ohio.
+Henry Solomon Lehr died on January 28, 1923, in Ada, Ohio.